ch4mpy/egastro/keycloak/README.md

 - on the right of the `Magic Link Forms` sub-flow, `+` -> `Add step` -> `Magic Link` and set it as `Required`
 - in the settings of the `Magic Link` step in the `Magic Link Forms` sub-flow, only keep `Force create user` enabled

-Note the new flow UUID in the browser nav-bar and update the value for the `browser` entry in `authenticationFlowBindingOverrides` of the `ClientRepresentation` constructor (BFF module).
+Note the new flow UUID in the browser nav-bar and update the value for the `egastro.keycloak.client-service.magic-link-flow-id` property in the BFF launch configuration.
 This will set this "Magic Link" flow as default for the newly created clients using Vue admin-console frontend.

 ## 2. Roles in Keycloak
 ### 2.1. `master` realm